Measuring receiver: Types

 Some measuring receivers (such as Agilent’s N5531S and MXE or Rohde & Schwarz's FSMR and ESU) also include a signal analyzer, power meter, and a sensor module to allow the instruments to be used together or individually for general-purpose measurement tasks.

-The time-domain EMI measurement systems show additional features like weighted spectrogram mode, oscilloscope mode as well as measurement of discontinuous disturbance according to CISPR 14-1.
+The time-domain EMI measurement systems show additional features like weighted Spectrogram mode, oscilloscope mode as well and measurement of discontinuous disturbance according to CISPR 14-1.

 Requirements for Compliance Testing

-Receivers that are used for compliance testing have to fulfill the basic emc standard CISPR 16-1-1.
-CISPR 16-1-1 defines requirements for indication of CW Signals and pulses.
-The amplitude range where these requirements are met is called CISPR indication range.
-Within this range the receiver can be used for compliance tests.
-Usually EMI receivers have a CISPR indication range that starts about 6dB above the noise floor.
-The performance usually demonstrated by a linearity check for sinusoidal signals and broadband pulses.
+Receivers used for compliance testing must fulfill the basic EMC standard CISPR 16-1-1.
+CISPR 16-1-1 defines requirements for the indication of CW Signals and pulses.
+The amplitude range where these requirements are met is called the CISPR indication range.
+Within this range, the receiver can be used for compliance tests.
+Usually, EMI receivers have a CISPR indication range that starts about 6 dB above the noise floor.
+A linearity usually demonstrates the performance check for sinusoidal signals and broadband pulses.
 This linearity check is performed over the amplitude range starting from typical levels of 10dBuV.
-Some EMI receivers, even if called full compliant have a CISPR indication range that starts at higher levels e.g. 40dBuV.
-Typically for such a receivers only one level e.g. 60dBuV is presented.
+Even if called fully compliant, some EMI receivers have a CISPR indication range that starts at higher levels, e.g., 40dBuV.
+Typically, only one level, e.g., 60dBuV, is presented for such receivers.
 A demonstration of CISPR compliance at lower levels cannot be demonstrated.